ClearChannelOutdoor/io-sdk-golang/README.md

 go get -u github.com/clearchanneloutdoor/io-sdk-golang
 ```

-The SDK can be leveraged in applications directly, as shown in the example below that queries all digital billboards that are 1080p:
+The SDK can be leveraged in applications directly, as shown in the example below.
+The following code example queries all digital billboards that are 1080p:

 ```go
 package main